Understanding PoE & PoE Switch

 Why Use PoE?

 Because PoE is allowed to use one cable for both power and data transmission, PoE can save money on purchasing and running cable for networking equipment.
-It can brings many advantages to the network as follows.
+It can bring many advantages to the network as follows.

 • Time and cost savings